haqq-network/haqq-keplr-mobile-provider/README.md

-# Haqq-Keplr Mobile Provider
+# Haqq keplr mobile provider

 Keplr provider for injecting into React Native WebView component.

-## How to Inject Keplr Provider Script into React Native WebView Extension
+## How to Inject Keplr Provider Script into React Native WebView component

 1. **Build the Script**